silverton-io/buz/site/docs/serialization-protocols/avro.md

 # 🟡 Avro

-Avro-based validation is not yet supported.
+Avro serialization is not yet supported.
 Stay tuned!